 Eastern Washington Days on Market

-❱ The average time it took to sell a home in Eastern Washington in the second quarter of 2022 was 17 days, which is 3 fewer days than the same period a year ago.
+❱ The average time it took to sell a home in Eastern Washington in the second quarter of 2023 was 39 days, which was 22 more than during the same period in 2022.

-❱ Compared to the first quarter of this year, average days on market fell in every county other than Lincoln, where it took an average of four more days to sell a home.
+❱ Compared to the first quarter of this year, average days on market fell in all counties other than Whitman.
+The regional average fell 15 days.

-❱ All counties other than Spokane (where market time was unchanged) saw the average number of days it took for a house to sell drop compared to a year ago.
+❱ All counties saw the average number of days it took for a house to sell rise compared to the same period in 2022.